Bingham Railroad Bridges

 B&G Dry Fork Bridge

-In 1944, or soon after, the Dry Fork bridge was removed and the 'A' Dump Line, at its end, was extended up the Dry Fork gulch and was used to fill Dry Fork with waste rock.
+In 1944, or soon after, the Dry Fork bridge was removed and the 'A' Dump Line, at its northern end, was extended up the Dry Fork gulch and was used to fill Dry Fork with waste rock.
 A USGS aerial photo from 1951 shows that the Dry Fork bridge was gone, and the gulch itself was half-filled in.

 (Read more about Bingham & Garfield Railway)